Gela railway station: Structure and transport

 The new Gela station is a modern one-floor building.
 There is a bus terminus and a large car park.
 There are 3 platforms and a total of 11 tracks: 5 are used for passenger services, the others only for goods.
 Due Gela is the biggest station on the line from Syracuse to Agrigento and Caltanissetta, and one of the most important hubs for freight traffic in Sicily.

 The station is not electrified. and served by regional trains.
-It is connected to Ragusa, Syracuse, Catania, Palermo, Caltagirone, Canicattì, Licata, Caltanissetta and periodically to Agrigento and.
+It is connected to Ragusa, Syracuse, Catania, Palermo, Caltagirone, Canicattì, Licata, Caltanissetta and periodically to Agrigento.
 Only the line to Syracuse is still open for passenger trains.
 The other lines are only used by freight trains.
 Back in the 1990s there was a long-distance connection to Rome and Naples by the 'Rome-Ragusa' Express.

 Other town stations

 In the town there are also two halts: Gela Anic serves the ANIC petrolchemical factory; Gela Lago, closed, is located near the Biviere di Gela nature reserve.
 Two other halts within the municipal boundaries, Piana del Signore and Priolo Sottano, are out of service.